loucadufault/sudoku/README.md

 `sudoku` is a matrix of the same exact shape as the `input` matrix above, i.e. it has 9 nested arrays, each with 9 items, making it a 9x9 matrix.

 The only difference, is that instead of holding 81 integer values, it holds 81 `Cell` objects.
-Each item with integer value in the `input` matrix is used to create a `Cell` object, which is then stored in the exact same position in the `sudoku` matrix.
+Each item with integer value in the `input` matrix is used to create a `Cell` instance, which is then stored in the exact same position in the `sudoku` matrix.

 `sudoku` is initialized to an empty global array, then built from the `input` matrix by the function `create_sudoku()`, which counts through each item in the `input` matrix and constructs a `Cell` object from that integer value (reagrdless of whether it is 1-9, or 0), which it then places at the same row and column position in the `sudoku` matrix.